CarolynOlsen/tabPFN_insurance_modeling/README.md

 - Pure premium a.k.a loss cost modeling, where we use a single model to predict policy loss.
 I wanted to try this because I thought this would be the toughest for TabPFN to compete against LightGBM on, because the target has a compound distribution.
 It's heavily zero-inflated, with a long right tail.
 With LightGBM we can handle that explicitly with a Tweedie distribution, but that isn't possible with TabPFN.
 - Separate frequency and severity models.
 Ok, so maybe trying to get TabPFN to understand a Tweedie distribution is a bit mean.
 What if we have it focus separately on frequency and severity?

+I kept evaluation super light because this is a quick test of this new modeling approach, so I looked only at RMSE and D2 Tweedie Score.

 Overall I was impressed with TabPFN's predictions.
-Both of the approaches with TabPFN were pretty comparable -- very similar RMSE to the LightGBM model, but worse Tweedie D2 score.
+Both of the approaches with TabPFN were pretty comparable -- very similar RMSE to the LightGBM model, but worse D2 Tweedie score.
 On RMSE, the pure premium model slightly edged out the separate frequency and severity models.

 Usability findings:
 - Dependencies were a headache – I spent more time resolving conflicts than modeling